10 Methods to Help Pay Off Debt

 If juggling multiple, high-rate debts is weighing you down, debt consolidation may be a good option.
 Exactly what it sounds like, a debt consolidation loan consolidates multiple debts, ideally at a lower overall interest rate.
 The result is one single monthly payment, which is easier for many people to monitor and manage.

 Using a personal loan to consolidate debt (versus a credit card balance transfer) may also have a positive impact on your credit utilization ratio, and therefore your credit score.
 In the examples above, a consolidated loan might combine the total amount owed ($12,250) into one monthly payment obligation.
 In this scenario, three credit cards would now have zero balances.
-This approach has been a go-to debt-repayment solution for many; more than 20% of all Americans have a personal loan, and one of the most popular uses of these loans is to consolidate debt.1

 Getting out of debt is incredibly rewarding but like any achievement, it takes discipline and work.
 Whether you take the avalanche or snowball route, pursue a side hustle, consolidate your debts, or use a combination of methods, what’s most important is finding a debt-repayment strategy that’s sustainable for you.
 Consider your budgetary obligations, your lifestyle, and your priorities as you weigh the advantages and disadvantages of all of these approaches.